Motion to Take Note

 The tragedy that he has drawn to our attention with such detail and sensitivity, and which is coming before us as we approach the inevitability of the Brexit situation, can do a great deal to remind us of what happens when devolution fails and presents us with questions which do not have a pat and easy answer—particularly in Northern Ireland, where the two main parties have struggled to reach an agreement in restoring the Administration at Stormont.
 This has only added to a burden which those of us who have lived through the darkness of the past and have tried to make a contribution in bridge building and healing the wounds of that community feel deeply about at this time.

 The noble Lord, Lord Kerr, has rightly spoken about the relationship in this situation between central government and, particularly, the devolved Administration in Northern Ireland.
 He has drawn our attention in a forceful manner to the tragedy, as we approach Brexit, involving the Government as a representative of us all without the co-operation and involvement of a Northern Ireland Administration.
 Given the past and how far we have come, and given the progress that has flown in the face of what people predicted was impossible but has in fact been achieved, this has only added to the tragedy.
-It has added not only to the political situation but, most importantly, it has added to the situation of ordinary people going about their ordinary lives who are asking questions of a fundamental nature without realising their significance.
+It has added not only to the political situation but, most importantly, to the situation of ordinary people going about their ordinary lives who are asking questions of a fundamental nature without realising their significance.
 Those questions are to do with whether their voice will be heard in the new post-Brexit situation.
-Will there be in the negotiations a reassurance built more on what has been promised and can be delivered; or, as the negotiations continue and there is bound to be compromise and shifting of situations, are the vital assurances given to the devolved nations likely to be fulfilled and settled in concrete?
-Those are the kind of questions that the man in the street is asking and that we in this House should be unafraid to ask and seek an answer.
+Will there be in the negotiations a reassurance built more on what has been promised and can be delivered; or, as the negotiations continue and there is bound to be compromise and shifting of situations, are the vital assurances given to the devolved nations likely to be fulfilled and set in concrete?
+Those are the kind of questions that the man in the street is asking and that we in this House should be unafraid to ask and seek an answer to.

 I urge the Minister, in his response to what has been said today, to address the issue of public confidence in central government assurances.
 How far will those assurances go?
 In my position, I liken that to the question of the Irish border.
 Much has been promised and offered, but they are words.
 Returning to the contribution of the noble Lord, Lord Kerr, again I reiterate, where is the Prime Minister?
 Where is the power and influence of the Prime Minister to help us to get a solution to the stalemate?
 In the eyes of the Government it may be a simple act of asking for her and her officials to be involved in some form in the discussions taking place, but symbolism and perception are important.
 Symbolism and perception have more to do with the reality of success than many hours spent round the table arguing.